Pedro-HPB/Pedro-HPB/README.md

 Hello!
 Welcome to my GitHub profile.
-My name is Pedro and my nickname is toothless alligator 🐊!
+My name is Pedro and I am 19 years old.✌️

 👾 A little about me: Hello!
 I'm Pedro, a person passionate about technology and games, always looking for new challenges and opportunities to learn and grow.
 I believe that the combination of dedication, creativity, and teamwork can transform ideas into incredible results.